joeylevy/gallery-by-supsystic/readme.txt

 As well you have the opportunity:

- * Set the position of buttons - top or bottom.
+ * Set the position of buttons - top or bottom of photo gallery
- * Define the alignment of pagination.
+ * Define the alignment of pagination
- * You can select only the one of these two options (Categories or Pagination) for one gallery.
+ * You can select only the one of these two options (Categories or Pagination) for one gallery
- * Pagination option is not available, when is set vertical type of gallery.
+ * Pagination option is not available, when is set vertical type of photo gallery

 = 4.
 Posts tab (PRO feature) - show posts and pages with Gallery by Supsystic! =